 - If you need to create a sharp edge or change direction in your path, hold the ALT/OPT key and alter the point.
 This will allow you to change the direction of the curve quickly

-- To quickly select your path: right click to Make Selection, or hold CMD and click on the path thumbnail on the Paths Window.
+- To quickly select your path: right-click to Make Selection, or hold CMD and click on the path thumbnail on the Paths Window.

-White background photography is a powerful online sales technique as it produces tangible and intangible benefits for both the shoppers and the jewellers.
+White background photography is a powerful online sales technique as it produces tangible and intangible benefits for both the shoppers and the jewelers.
 It increases conversion and sales by representing the product in a clear and detailed manner which influences the buying patterns of more than 67 percent of online shoppers.

 1. Removing dust